zopefoundation/zc.ngi/src/zc/ngi/README.txt

 There are several interfaces defined by the NGI:

+IImplementation
+    APIs for implementing and connecting to TCP servers and for implemented and sending messages to UDP servers.

 IConnection
     Network connection implementation.
 This is the core interface that applications interact with,

 IConnectionHandler
-    Application component that handles network input.
+    Application component that handles TCP network input.

-IConnector
-    Create IConnection objects by making outgoing connections.

 IClientConnectHandler
-    Application callback that handles successful or failed outgoing connections.
+    Application callback that handles successful or failed outgoing TCP connections.

-IListener
-    Listen for incoming connections.

 IServer
-    Callback to handle incoming connections.
+    Application callback to handle incoming connections.

+IUDPHandler
+    Application callback to handle incoming UDP messages.

 The interfaces are split between "implementation" and "application" interfaces.
-An implementation of the NGI provides IConnection, IConnector, and IListener.
-An application provides IConnectionHandler and one or both of IClientConnectHandler and IServer.
+An implementation of the NGI provides Implementation, IConnection, IListener, and IUDPListener.
+An application provides IConnectionHandler and one or more of IClientConnectHandler, IServer, or IUDPHandler.

 For more information, see interfaces.py.